 - Jerry Stewart, Pfizer - Conclusion from last year's panel discussion was that biosimilars are not generics.
 Biosimilars are not totally identical to original products.
 Therefore, manufacturing process should meet all scientific principals, abiding by each phase's requirements.
+For every step, consultation with authorities - abiding by each phase's requirements.
 For every step, consultation with authorities must be made.
-Now, emerging(India, China) markets are two to three years lagging behind in terms of market application than advanced(Europe, the U.S.) markets.

-- Also last year, safe management and pharmacovigilance were highlighted as the most important factors to develop biotherapeutics.
+Now, emerging(India, China) markets are two to three years lagging behind in terms of market application than advanced(Europe, the U.S.) markets. - Also last year, safe management and pharmacovigilance were highlighted as the most important factors to develop biotherapeutics.
 All risks must be assessed in advance with plans to minimize them. - For effective development of biosimilar product regulation, WHO guidelines can be referred.
 The most up-to-date regulations and guidelines from WHO and EMA were explored. - The current challenges for biosimilar development are related to quality, safety, and approval of new products.
 Frameworks and guidelines of WHO and EMA can be referred to facilitate harmonization.